jpegleg/signer-daemon/README.md

 Potentially vulnerable to padding attacks, oracle attacks etc (PKCSv1.5 stuffs in here).

+This signing should not really be considered a security enhancement, but instead an example component.
+It might get use as some token authorization mechanism obfuscation, layered with real privacy measures like AES256.

 The max message length is defaulted to 1024 bytes.
 Adjust it if needed, in many implementations it may be safely increased.

 What is included in this repo is a collection of concepts that would be